Stoquastic simulations of non-stoquastic superconducting flux circuits: Introduction

-{\bf Introduction.}---Adiabatic Quantum Computing (AQC)~\cite{RevModPhys.90.015002} is a paradigm in which computation is accomplished by evolving a quantum Hamiltonian slowly enough so as to ensure the system remains in its instantaneous ground state.
+Adiabatic Quantum Computing (AQC)~\cite{RevModPhys.90.015002} is a paradigm in which computation is accomplished by evolving a quantum Hamiltonian slowly enough so as to ensure the system remains in its instantaneous ground state.
 AQC is considered a leading candidate for the future of scalable robust quantum devices.
-It has long been known that for AQC to be universal~\cite{Biamonte:07,aharonov_adiabatic_2007}, the Hamiltonians of interest must include non-stoquastic (NStoq) terms~\cite{bravyi2009complexity,marvian:2018,Klassen2019twolocalqubit,2019arXiv190608800K}---i.e., terms whose matrix representations include positive off-diagonal elements that cannot be easily transformed away~\cite{gupta2019,crosson2020designing}.
-In addition, NStoq Hamiltonians are not known to be efficiently simulated with classical computational methods such as Quantum Monte Carlo (QMC), owing to the relationship between non-stoquasticity and the QMC sign problem~\cite{gupta2019,marvian:2018,Wiese-PRL-05}.
+It has long been known that for AQC to be universal~\cite{Biamonte:07,aharonov_adiabatic_2007}, the Hamiltonians of interest must include non-stoquastic (NStoq) terms~\cite{bravyi2009complexity,marvian:2018,Klassen2019twolocalqubit,doi:10.1137/19M1287511}, i.e., terms whose matrix representations include positive off-diagonal elements that cannot be easily transformed away~\cite{gupta2019,crosson2020designing}.
+In addition, NStoq Hamiltonians are not known to be efficiently simulated with classical computational methods such as Quantum Monte Carlo (QMC), owing to the relationship between non-stoquasticity and the QMC sign problem~\cite{gupta2019,marvian:2018,Wiese-PRL-05} (the reader is also referred to Refs.~\cite{Hastings2021powerofadiabatic,10.1145/3406325.3451060} for examples where AQC is advantageous over classical methods even for stoquastic systems).
 NStoq terms are, therefore, seen as one of the missing ingredients for the demonstration of adiabatic quantum speedups~\cite{nonStoq3,nonStoq2,nonStoq1,PhysRevB.95.184416,Alb2019,PhysRevA.95.042321,Dur2019}.